 The most common reasons for ordering a mold inspection will include obvious signs of moisture or mold in a dwelling.
 This evidence is sometimes uncovered by an inspector as part of a home inspection during a seller or buyer’s inspection.
 Sometimes a homeowner will have some concerns about possible mold in the home and will call us for an inspection.

 Common reasons for considering a mold inspection include:

 — Allergy symptoms associated with a dwelling or room.

 — Sometimes a home buyer is aware of a previous mold problem and wants to ensure no recurring growth.

 — Sometimes a homeowner wants assurance before listing their home that there is no mold growth so as not to scare potential buyers away.

-If you have any concerns whatsoever that there is a possibility of mold, please contact us for a mold inspection or a home inspection.
+If you have any concerns whatsoever that there is a possibility of mold, please click here or contact us for a mold inspection or a home inspection.
 Our inspectors will be thorough in their inspection, communicate with your throughout the inspection, and offer peace of mind.